MercersKitchen/Arduino-VEX3/README.md

    - Solutin: Connect higher amp battery
 - ERROR: mirrored motor turn opposite ways to turn in the same way
    - Soution: switch polarity
-   - SOlution: change the code to a negative value
+   - Solution: change the code to a negative value

 ---